haddonm/rforcpue/README.md

 examples of each.
 We will use a *News.md* file to track developments in this package as they occur.

+This package is currently under development and has no vignettes, as yet.
+There are many additional functions I intend to add that implement and illustrate GLMs with alternative residual distributions and GAMs, should they be wanted.
+It imports **rutilsMH**, so that package will also be needed should you wish to use this.

 ## Installation

 You can install this development version from